The Best Home Batteries In Australia In 2025: According To Aussie Installers

 • BYD HVM (13.8 kWh) – $10,600

-Note that these prices don’t include installation costs, which generally run around $2,000 for the typical home.
-Expect to pay more if something about your place makes installing a battery tricky.
+Note that these prices don’t include installation costs, which generally run around $2,000 for the typical home, or hybrid inverter costs for the Sungrow and BYD batteries.
+Expect to pay more for installation if something about your place makes installing a battery tricky.

 What Installers Use The Winning Brands?